Go to content

 Screenshot of the Feelgood Visitor Registration showing a failed appointment registration.

-How we alert visitors who are on time, but at the wrong clinic.
+Alerting a visitor who is on time, but at the wrong clinic.

-We chose email for notifying staff.
+We chose email.
 Phones can be forgotten and misplaced, but clinics always have computers available.

-Concerning privacy, we assured staff that the email subject line wouldn’t contain any personal information about the visitor.
+Concerning privacy, we made sure the email subject lines wouldn’t contain any personal information about the visitors.
 It would just say that a visitor for an appointment at a certain time had arrived.
-They were still a bit reluctant, but agreed to give it a try.
+Staff was still a bit reluctant, but agreed to give it a try.

 After the interviews, I designed a high-fidelity prototype using Sketch and Invision.
-We decided to skip drawing paper wireframes beforehand.
-We felt this solution was so simple that it wasn’t needed.
+We skipped drawing paper wireframes, since this solution felt simple enough.

-For usability testing, we didn’t even use the prototype and instead did a limited release of the final web app at a clinic in Stockholm.
-This way we could test everything in the field before a nationwide release.
+For usability testing, we did a limited release of the web app at a clinic in Stockholm.
+This way we would learn how everything really worked for both visitors and staff.
+Usability testing the prototype would just have gotten us feedback on the user interface.

 Screenshot of the Feelgood Visitor Registration when entering your personal identity number with a full keyboard.

-Why we built a web app instead of a mobile app
+Why building a web app instead of a mobile app made more sense

-We also wouldn’t be dependent on a using tablets running a specific operating system.
+• We wouldn’t be dependent on tablets running a specific operating system

 How the web app works:

-1. A visitor enters a Swedish personal identity number
+1. The visitor enters a personal identity number

-2. The journal system is searched for a linked appointment
+2. The journal system is searched for appointments

-3. The staff member gets an email when the appointment is found
+3. The staff member gets an email if an appointment is found

 4. The visitor is informed that the appointment was found

 If visitors are too late, they are told how to make a new appointment.
-If the registration fails due to a technical issue, we show a phone number they can call.
+If the registration fails due to a technical issue, they are show a phone number to call.

 Screenshot of the Feelgood Visitor Registration showing a successful appointment registration.

-It took two days to set up the tablet at the first clinic and instruct the staff how to manage it.
-We all agreed that they would get back to with feedback after two months.
+It took two days to set up the tablet at the first clinic and instruct staff how to manage it.
+We agreed that they would get back to us with feedback in two months.

 Screenshot of the Feelgood Visitor Registration using the previous graphic guidelines.